vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/paramparA/maThaH/articles/maTha-affiliation.md

  With a growing body of Vipras who accepted both Āgamika & Smārta texts & rites, the word, “Smārta” would have been redefined to refer to those Vaidikas who primarily practised Śrauta & Smārta rites & didn’t take any position on Āgamas but accepted temple worship & Purāṇas.

 ## Affiliation
-Fast forward to 16th century when śrautasmārta praxis was diminishing & Advaita/Vedānta became the dominant framework & a “compulsion” for everyone to adhere to.
+Fast forward to 16th century when śrauta-smārta praxis was diminishing & Advaita/Vedānta became the dominant framework & a “compulsion” for everyone to adhere to.
 When one thing is rapidly diminishing & another thing is gaining in exponential value, it’s not difficult to imagine why the Maṭha affiliations became a marker of the “default group” whose fortunes were changing considerably.

 A genius survival move by both the yati-run-maṭhas & the Smārta Gṛhasthas in my opinion.